Dr Arpit Bansal

 Hernia Surgery

 Hernia surgery is performed to repair a hernia, a condition where an organ or tissue pushes through a weak spot in the muscle or tissue wall.
 The most common types include inguinal, umbilical, and incisional hernias.
 The surgery can be done using open surgery, where a larger incision is made, or laparoscopic surgery, which uses smaller incisions and a camera.
-During the procedure, the surgeon returns the protruding tissue to its proper place and reinforces the weak area with stitches or mesh.
-Recovery time depends on the type of surgery, but most patients can resume daily activities within a few weeks.

 Types of Hernia